wazuh/wazuh-documentation/source/user-manual/agents/key-request.rst

 When the ``socket`` tag is specified the module will send the parameters through the specified socket and read the response.
 The performance improvement over executing the program, as it is explained above, is significant.

-The format in which the program will receive the data is ``option:value``, where option can be ``id`` or ``ip`` depending on the fetching type.
+The format in which the program receives the data is ``option:value``, where option can be ``id`` or ``ip`` depending on the fetching type.

 .. thumbnail:: ../../images/manual/key-request/key-request-0.png
   :title: Method with socket: requests directly to the socket.
   :align: center
   :width: 100%

 An **empty input** must be allowed.
-The key request module performs a socket health-check on startup.
+The key request feature performs a socket health check on startup.
 If the connection is established successfully, it's immediately closed.

 .. note::
   If the socket option is specified, and the socket is not available, the program that has to be turned on will be called in case it has been specified.